AliSawari/code-review/README.md

 - changed the POST /api/simulator/:profile_id to POST /api/simulator and send the profile_id via body.
 - slightly changed the seed.ts scripts to initialize the DB with better random objects
 - created a small script to generate random keys for the API_SECRET_KEY using 32 random bytes
+- changed the package.json and removed extra and unused dependencies
 - Created a Dockerfile to containerize the project.